 The Federal Long-Term Strategic Vision for Sustainable Development contains objective 28: “The social and ecological impact of our production and consumption patterns in terms of food will be considerably reduced” (Belgian Official Gazette, 08/10/2013).

 International comparison: the share of land used in organic farming in relation to the total agricultural area evolves in a relatively similar way in the EU than in Belgium, but at a higher level (8.5% in the EU27 and 6.8% in Belgium in 2019).
-When Member States are divided into three groups, Belgium is part of the group with average performances in 2017 and lags behind the European average in 2019.
+When Member States are divided into three groups, Belgium is part of the group with average performance and is below the European average in 2019.
 In that year, Austria ranked first with 25.3% and Malta last with 0.5%.

 UN indicator: the selected indicator corresponds to indicator 2.4.1 - Proportion of agricultural area under productive and sustainable agriculture.